1

 Once all three tests pass, do this self-check before the quiz:

-The four are: (Step 2) domain operations, (Step 3) a Protocol + dataclass, (Step 4) dependency injection of a Protocol, (Step 5) polymorphism on a Protocol.
+The four are: (Step 2) domain operations on a class, (Step 4) a typed shape + dataclass, (Step 5) dependency injection of a typed shape, (Step 6) polymorphism on a typed shape.
 Each one is a different way to make a contract not name the volatile decision.
+(The forbidden word forces you to name what each refactor was for, not the Python construct it used.)
 The quiz’s last question asks this in MCQ form.

 Starter files